Name: Bri Whitcraft

 2005.
-The year before I was channel surfing, downing Xtra Cheddar Goldfish crackers, and came upon the IRONMAN World Championship.
-The prerecorded race not only highlighted professional triathletes, but told the stories of non-professional racers as well.
+The year before this I was channel surfing, downing Xtra Cheddar Goldfish crackers, when I came upon the IRONMAN World Championship.
+The pre-recorded race not only highlighted professional triathletes, but told the stories of non-professional racers as well.
 It was the first time that I had seen such a diversity of abilities in a televised sporting event.
 Due to this coverage, I was able to see myself competing alongside (more likely way behind) these driven athletes.

 What was your first race experience like?

 My goal was to finish.
 I remember that it was super hot.
 I was nervous and excited.
 I was racing against myself, so I just kept swimming, kept biking, and kept running.
 (Thank you, Finding Nemo.)
 When I crossed the finish line, I felt a new sense of accomplishment.
 I couldn’t wait to sign up for my next race.

 My goals are to race an entire track season, ride some gravel, do more bike camping, kick my new 22-mile daily commute in the ass, challenge myself… HAVE FUN!

 What are your non bike-related goals?